Blossom End Rot: Causes, Prevention, and Treatment

 How Do You Prevent Blossom End Rot?

 Once you see a black or dark brown spot at the blossom end of tomato fruits, they’re a goner.
 You cannot “heal” a damaged tomato.
+The good news is that later fruits often develop normally with a little TLC.

-Prevention and control measures are where you need to focus to salvage the rest of your tomato season.
 Here are steps you can take to limit and control blossom end rot on tomatoes and other crops.

 1. Maintain steady levels of moisture to your plants.